cboettig/nonparametric-bayes/may79-example.md

+---
+layout: page
-GP Example using the May (1979) bistable model
+---GP Example using the May (1979) bistable model
 ==============================================